AElfProject/AElf/docs-sphinx/getting-started/development-environment/node/single-macos.md

-# Windows
+# macOS

-Follow this doc to run an aelf single node on a Windows device and this will take around 20 minutes to complete.
+Follow this doc to run an aelf single node on a macOS device and this will take around 20 minutes to complete.

 ## Install aelf-command

-Execute npm command to install aelf-command:
+Execute this command to install aelf-command:

 ```Bash
 npm i aelf-command -g